antonmar94/minishell/README.md

 # minishell

-Functional bash terminal.
-Developed from scratch on macOS Mojave and Catalina.
+Functional bash terminal programmed in C. Developed from scratch on macOS Mojave and Catalina.

 Use of pipes and creation of child processes to create system redirects and pipes.